 - French noblewomen used to wear hairstyles inspired by ships.

 - During the 1970s, South Korea actual had fashion police that measured women’s mini skirts.

 - In the 1970s, only King Louis XIV’s and his court members were allowed to wear red heels, men or women.

 10. High heels were originally designed for and by men.

 - Coco Chanel disassociated black from mourning with her creation of the LBD or little black dress.
 Not every all-black outfit is for the funeral.

 - Anna Wintour’s first cover of Vogue was so different from previous ones that editors thought she made a mistake.

 - The first person to wear a white wedding dress was Queen Victoria.
-Before that white was associated with mourning.
+All-white was associated with mourning before.

 - Chanel designed the signature Chanel coat fighting the patriarchy for the sake of comfort and mobility of women.